fanhongtao/JDK/THIRDPARTYLICENSEREADME.txt

 POSSIBILITY OF SUCH DAMAGES.
 THIS LIMITATION OF LIABILITY SHALL NOT APPLY TO LIABILITY FOR DEATH OR PERSONAL INJURY RESULTING FROM SGI's NEGLIGENCE TO THE EXTENT APPLICABLE LAW PROHIBITS SUCH LIMITATION.
-SOME JURISDICTIONS DO NOT ALLOW THE EXCLUSION OR LIMITATION OF INC IDENTAL OR CONSEQUENTIAL DAMAGES, SO THAT EXCLUSION AND LIMITATION MAY NOT APPLY TO RECIPIENT.
+SOME JURISDICTIONS DO NOT ALLOW THE EXCLUSION OR LIMITATION OF INCIDENTAL OR CONSEQUENTIAL DAMAGES, SO THAT EXCLUSION AND LIMITATION MAY NOT APPLY TO RECIPIENT.
 11. Indemnity.
 Recipient shall be solely responsible for damages arising, directly or indirectly, out of its utilization of rights under this License.